taherahmadi/WCS/README.md

 * 1- creating message files:

   the communication_node package contains code for message_handler node and update_info node and messanger api files and also msg files used by the message_handler.In the msg directory there are several .msg files.
-Data_sample.msg is an example.
+Data_Sample.msg is an example.

   Each Data_*.msg file has four fields that the sender has to complete:
      * header : you can use it for time stamp and message number